cometbft/cometbft/spec/mempool/gossip/mempool.md

 transactions either directly from users or in messages from peers.
 Transaction from users have no sender.

-`receiveTxFromUser` is a generic action that models a node receiving transaction `tx` from a user.
+Action `receiveTxFromUser` models a `node` receiving transaction `tx` from a user.
 ```bluespec "actions" +=
 action receiveTxFromUser(node, tx, _tryAddTx) =
     node._tryAddTx(incomingMsgs, None, tx)
 ```
-The function `_tryAddTx(incomingMsgs, optionalSender, tx)` defines how transactions are added to the mempool.
+The function parameter `_tryAddTx(incomingMsgs, optionalSender, tx)` defines how transactions are added to the mempool.

 Typically, users send (full) transactions to the node via an RPC endpoint.
 Users are allowed to submit the same transaction more than once and to multiple nodes.